telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/areaseries.md

 ## Declaratively defined series

- You can use the following definition to display a simple AreaSeries:
+ You can use the definition from __Example 1__ to display an AreaSeries.

 #### __[XAML] Example 1: Declaring an AreaSeries in XAML__
 {{region radchartview-areaseries}}